nconklindev/wfm-geo-toolkit/.github/CONTRIBUTING.md

 * If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/nconklindev/wfm-geo-toolkit/issues/new?template=bug_report.yml).
 Fill out the provided form, and your bug will be submitted.
 We can't guarantee a turnaround time of any kind but we try to address issues as soon as possible by level of priority.

-#### **Did you write a patch that fixes a bug?**

-* Open a new GitHub pull request with the patch.

-* Ensure the PR description clearly describes the problem and solution.
-Include the relevant issue number if applicable.

-* Before submitting, please read the [Contributing to Ruby on Rails](https://edgeguides.rubyonrails.org/contributing_to_ruby_on_rails.html) guide to know more about coding conventions and benchmarks.

 ### **Want to add a feature or contribute to the project?**

 * All changes must be linked to an open Issue first, using the [Feature Request](https://github.com/nconklindev/wfm-geo-toolkit/issues/new?template=feature_request.yml) form.